rmsandu/xml-processing/README.md

 * `C_NeedlesInfoClasses` --
 * `D_extractIREAngles` --
 * `extractTPEsXML` --
+* `extractAreaNeedles` -- extract the areas formed by the coordinates in space of the needle target points
 * `plot3DAngles` -- plot angles in 3D based on their 3D coordinates in space